XSS-LOCK(1) General Commands Manual XSS-LOCK(1)

 Also, xss-lock manages the idle hint on the login session.
 The idle state of the session is directly linked to user activity as reported by X (except when the notifier runs before locking the screen).
 When all sessions are idle, the login manager can take action (such as suspending the system) after a preconfigured delay.

 Run cmd when the screen saver activates because of user inactivity.
 Shell-style quoting is supported.
-The notifier is killed when X signals user activity or when the locker is started.
+The notifier is killed with the signal SIGHUP when X signals user activity or with signal SIGTERM when the locker is started.
 The locker is started after the first screen saver cycle, as set with xset s TIMEOUT CYCLE.
+If the screen saver cycle time is 0, the notifier is not run and the locker is started immediately after timeout.

 This can be used to run a countdown or (on laptops) dim the screen before locking.
 For an example, see the script /usr/share/doc/xss-lock/dim-screen.sh.